California Becomes the 31st State and Capital Punishment is Delegated to the Counties

 A “Committee of Vigilance” was formed in San Francisco on two separate occasions, in 1851 and again in 1856.
 In each instance the Vigiliance Committee completely overtook San Francisco's existing criminal justice system as the vigiliantes had their own own jail, court hearings, criminal trials, and punishments.
 The two Committees publicly executed eight individuals.

-In the following list, the letter “V" indicates executions committed by one of the two Committees of Vigilance.
+In the following list, the letter “V" indicates executions committed by one of the two Committees of Vigilance which were formed at different times between 1851 and 1856 in San Francisco.
 The letter "S" indicates a lawful judicial execution by the San Francisco Sheriff.
-The names of the San Francisco Sheriffs in office during the legal executions period are hightlighted.
-There were 26 legal executions conducted in San Francisco between 1850 and 1890.
+The names of the Sheriffs in office when the executions occurred are noted.

 Sheriff John C. Hays: elected Sheriff on April 1, 1850.
 Reelected September 3, 1851; served until June 17, 1853.